lionjo/cv-academic/content/home/experience.md

     location: Heidelberg
     date_start: '2019-02-01'
     date_end: '2018-12-31'
     description: Master Thesis in relativistic fluid dynamics for the Quark Gluon Plasma, specialization in quantum field theory and the standard model of particle physics.
-Grade: \1.0

   - title: Exchange Year in Plasma Physics
     company: University of York, UK